Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Framework Design

 \section{\textit{$Co\text{-}S^2P$} Framework Design}

-We propose a semi-asynchronous collaborative training framework ${Co\text{-}S}^2{P}$, as shown in Fig.\ref{fig:overall_framework}.
+We propose a semi-asynchronous collaborative training framework ${Co\text{-}S}^2{P}$ to \textit{release the potential of massive resource-limited devices}, as shown in Fig.\ref{fig:overall_framework}.
 In ${Co\text{-}S}^2{P}$, we design a data distribution-aware structured pruning algorithm to ensure a balanced learning capability of submodel at both the depth and width dimensions while accelerating training (Sec.\ref{DDALA}).
 The server first prunes blocks in a rolling fashion according to the available resources of clients.
 Then, in order to make submodels fit the heterogeneous data distributions, the clients train structured width-based segment-wise masks based on local datasets.
-Considering the knowledge loss in resource-limited clients, we train submodels with self-distillation to implement cross-block knowledge transfer (Sec.\ref{CBKT}).
-Finally, to mitigate the problem of straggler, we design a semi-asynchronous aggregation strategy (Sec.\ref{SAS}).
+Considering the pruning-induced knowledge loss in resource-limited clients, we train submodels with self-distillation to implement cross-block knowledge transfer within the same submodel (Sec.\ref{CBKT}).
+Finally, to mitigate the straggler problem, we design a pruning-based semi-asynchronous aggregation strategy (Sec.\ref{SAS}).